JulianBell106/lamulettipizza/PROJECT.md

 **Secondary market (year 2+):** Fixed kiosk vendors (e.g. Midsummer Place MK) — commission saving angle

 **Key channel — Sophie etc.:**
 Sophie (sophieetc.com) runs the definitive MK food blog and organises Sophie's Street Feast.
-She knows every vendor in MK personally.
-Plan is to pitch a referral partnership once La Muletti is live and working.
+Background in marketing (ex-Bletchley Park), currently runs her own social media consultancy.
+Commercially literate, understands SaaS economics, knows every vendor in MK personally.
+Plan is to pitch a referral partnership once La Muletti is live with real data. **Commercial structure for the partnership: see Section 22.**

+**La Muletti case study is the unlock — instrument analytics from day one to capture baseline vs Growth-features delta.** Without hard, quotable numbers from La Muletti's first 3-4 months, the Sophie conversation has nothing to sell with.
+Capture order volume, repeat customer rate, geofence impact on orders per service, loyalty card redemption rate from the moment data starts flowing — dashboard can come later but the raw data cannot be missed.

 **Strategy:** Low cost, high quality, volume play.
 Make it impossible to say no.